25 most desirable places to work in Australia

 5 May 2017 – Australians' ongoing love affair with travel has dominated this year's Randstad Employer Brand Research, with Qantas being awarded Australia's top employer in the Randstad Awards and aviation taking out the most attractive sector for the fourth year in a row.

-Qantas beat the VIC Government and the ABC – Australian Broadcasting Corporation to second and third spots respectively, with aviation once again being named the top sector thanks to financial stability, reputation and travel opportunities.
+Qantas beat the VIC Government and the ABC – Australian Broadcasting Corporation to second and third spots, respectively, with aviation again being named the top sector thanks to financial stability, reputation and travel opportunities.

-Australians rewarded Qantas for innovation with technology, financial health and strong reputation, particularly rating well with those in the 18-24 and 45-65 age brackets.
+Australians rewarded Qantas for innovation with technology, financial health and strong reputation, remarkably rating well with those in the 18-24 and 45-65 age brackets.

 The airline edged out last year's winner and rival Virgin Australia, who came in fourth, for the top spot.

 In the category of most attractive industry, aviation was followed by the technology sector, mining and natural resources, state and federal government, and media.

 Randstad's research findings also identified what job seekers and employees look for from an employer.
 Australians named their top three considerations work-life balance, job security and a pleasant work atmosphere.

 The awards, presented last night in Sydney, recognise the top employers and industries in Australia and employee sentiment about attractive qualities in a job, according to a survey of more than 7,700 Australians.

 "We're thrilled to announce Qantas as the Most Attractive Employer and aviation as the Most Attractive Sector," said Frank Ribuot, CEO of Randstad Australia & New Zealand.

 "It's no surprise that the aviation industry continues to be named the most attractive sector year after year.